...

 Feel that sea breeze!

-Bringing Your Own Car: What you Need to Know
+Bringing Your Own Car: What to Know

 Inside the car loading area of the Jeju Island Ferry.
 You are not allowed to remain in your car during the trip.